Object-ions/Jelly_Belly_Wiki_Client/README.md

 #### Reducers

 Reducers are tested to ensure they correctly handle actions and update the state as expected.
 The `beansReducer`, for instance, is responsible for managing the state related to beans data.
-It handles various actions like `GET_DATA_SUCCESS` and `GET_BEANS_FAILURE`, updating the state accordingly.
+It handles various actions like `GET_DATA_SUCCESS` and `GET_DATA_FAILURE`, updating the state accordingly.

 #### Actions